AuburnACM/auacm/docs/api.md

   }
 }
 ```

+In the above example, there are two problems in the competition.
+The first, problem
+"A", is named "Islands in the Data Stream", with problem ID 23 and the shortname
+"islands", while the second, problem "B" is named "Von Neumann's Fly", and has
+problem ID 63 with the shortname "vonneumann".

+### The Team Object

+The `compProblems` object is formatted as follows:

 The API will also accept a Web Socket message `system_time` with no data.
 The
 API will reply with another Web Socket message with the same name and the